Helping to keep children and young people safe in Derby and Derbyshire

 The Child Protection Records Transfer form has been developed to aid effective, secure and timely transfer of child protection records to the new education provider.

-An Education Settings Training Pathway (Oct 2016) has been developed for education settings to provide advice about local training options to assist Headteachers, Principals and Governors to be able to identify the most appropriate training for their staff.
+The Multi-Agency Training Pathway (2020) document provides advice about local training options to support Headteachers, Designated Safeguarding Leads, Principals and Governors to be able to identify the most appropriate training for their staff.

 Education establishments may wish to source an external training provider for their setting.
 To support organisations the Derby and Derbyshire Safeguarding Children Partnership have a training validation scheme to quality assure materials and delivery of safeguarding children training providers.
 This is to ensure that national safeguarding training standards are met.
 Providers who apply to the scheme and meet standards are included on the DDSCP approved provider list.